 The following practices connect the mind and body, which could help people feel better and practice more healthful behaviors:

-Physical activity can release endorphins that improve mood, and research indicates that exercise is effective in treating the symptoms of major depression.
+Physical activity can release endorphins that improve mood, and

 Even though exercise may be the last thing that many people feel like doing when they are going through a depressive episode, it can often be helpful.
 A person can start slowly, such as by going for a short walk or swim once or twice a week.